Rockies vs. Padres Player Props Betting Odds

 Soto Stats

-- Soto has recorded at least one hit in two straight games.
-During his last five outings he is hitting .368 with two doubles, three walks and five RBI.
+- Soto will look for his fourth straight game with a hit in this contest.
+During his last five outings he is batting .381 with a double, a walk and five RBI.

 Soto Recent Games